 - Using a dedicated WordPress plugin

-Manually through a plugin
+Manually Through a Plugin

-In this method, you’ll want to download the plugin Addfunc head and footer code.
+In this method, you’ll want to download the plugin, Addfunc head and footer code.
 If you’re unsure how to do that, use our guide here.

-Once installed, go to Settings >> Header and Footer code.
+- Once you’ve installed the plugin, go to Settings >> Header and Footer code.

-- Once you hit ‘Save changes’ your site will now be connected to Google Analytics and you can start collecting data.
+- Once you hit “Save changes,” your site will now be connected to Google Analytics and you can start collecting data.

 Key point: It may take some time for your data to begin tracking.
 Don’t be alarmed if you see no traffic on your Google Analytics account.

-Using a dedicated WordPress plugin
+Using a Dedicated WordPress Plugin

+A common Google Analytics for WordPress plugin is MonsterInsights.
 With a whole plethora of tools built right into the plugin, you can look at most of the basic stats without even having to leave WordPress.

-First, you need to install the Monster Insights plugin.
+- First, install the Monster Insights plugin.

-Click the ‘Authenticate with your Google account’ button.
+- Click the “Authenticate with your Google account” button.

-You should then see a screen that looks like this.
+- You should then see a screen that looks like this:

-You’ll then need to get a unique code from Google.
+- You will need to get a unique code from Google.
 When you click that button, you’ll see another screen that will prompt you to sign in with your Google account.

-Click allow and you’ll be presented with a code like the one below.
+- Click allow and you’ll be presented with a code like the one below.

-Enter the code you copied.
+- Enter the code you copied.

-Choose the site you want to connect your WordPress with and click ‘next’.
+- Choose the site you want to connect your WordPress with and click “next.”

 Using Google Analytics with WordPress